maciejskorski/docker-build-push/README.md

 # Summary
-This template shows how build a docker image :whale: and publish to [DockerHub](https://hub.docker.com/) and [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), using GitHub Actions.
+This template builds a docker image :whale: and publishes to [DockerHub](https://hub.docker.com/) or [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), using GitHub Actions.

 # How to use